krbnite/krbnite.github.io/_in_progress/2019-04-16-More-on-Missing-Data.md

 which will perform Single Imputation."
 The most recent method of interest this paper looks at is multiple imputation.
 Overall, 8 methods are compared.

-Missingness Definitions
+### Missing Value Taxonomy
+* MCAR:
-* MCAR: "The term 'Missing Completely at Random' refers to data where the missingness mechanism does not depend on the variable of interest, or any other variable, which is observed in the dataset.
+  - "The term 'Missing Completely at Random' refers to data where the missingness mechanism does not depend on the variable of interest, or any other variable, which is observed in the dataset.
 MCAR is both missing at random, and observed at random (This means the data was collected randomly, and does not depend on any other variable in the data set).
 This very stringent condition is required in order for case deletion to be valid, and missing data is very rarely MCAR."
+* MAR:
-* MAR: "The term 'Missing at Random' is a misnomer, as the missing data is anything but missing at random.
+  - "The term 'Missing at Random' is a misnomer, as the missing data is anything but missing at random.
 The intuitive meaning of this term is better suited to the term MCAR.
 What MAR means is missing, but conditional on some other 'X-variable' observed in the data set, although not on the 'Y-variable' of interest."
+* MNAR:
-* MNAR: "occurs when the Missingness mechanism depends on the actual value of the missing data.
+  - "occurs when the Missingness mechanism depends on the actual value of the missing data.
 This is the most difficult condition to model for."
 * Ignorability: "MCAR and MAR are ignorable, for likelihood-based imputation methods, NMAR is not."